 5. Leftover Mashed Potato Pancakes Recipe

 • Chilled mashed potatoes.
 I used roasted garlic mashed potatoes, but any mashed potatoes will work.
-You can even try them with my savory mashed sweet potatoes.
+You can even try them with my mashed sweet potatoes for a sweet-savory option.

 • Cheese.
 I like feta cheese here, but you could use goat cheese, gouda, Parmesan, Pecorino Romano.
-Almost any cheese will work, but make sure it is crumbled or grated cheese, depending on the kind used.
+Almost any cheese will work, but make sure it is crumbled or grated cheese, depending on the type.

 • Scallions or chives.
 I use scallions, both white and green parts for lots of flavor, but chopped chives will work here too.